 |Related metadata references:|

-Has been superseded by Average treatment days per three-month community mental health care period, 2018– (Service level) Health, Candidate 02/10/2018
+Has been superseded by KPIs for Australian Public Mental Health Services: PI 06 – Average treatment days per three-month community mental health care period, 2018 (Service level) Health, Superseded 16/02/2021

 See also Person—unique identifier used indicator, yes/no code N Health, Standard 07/02/2013, Community Services (retired), Standard 19/09/2013, ACT Health, Final 09/08/2018